weaviate/weaviate-io/developers/weaviate/api/graphql/filters.md

 ### `ContainsAny` / `ContainsAll`

-The `ContainsAny` and `ContainsAll` operators allow you to search within an array (or text) using another array as criteria.
+The `ContainsAny` and `ContainsAll` operators filter objects using values of an array as criteria.

 Both operators expect an array of values and return objects that match based on the input values.